didix21/Marlin4AZOR/README.md

 - Support for PTS-Panel.

 ## Requirements
+IMPORTANT!
 To compile this project it will be necessary to use [Arduino](https://www.arduino.cc) version 1.6.0 or later.
-In future will be needed the following libraries:
+To compile the program will be needed the following libraries:
 - **UsbFat**
-  - You can find it here: https://github.com/greiman/UsbFat
+  - You can find it here: https://github.com/didix21/UsbFat

 - **Usb_Host_Shield_2.0**
-  - This library is included in UsbFat but it is a modified version of Usb_Host_Shield_2.0, in case that you want the latest version you can find it in the following link: https://github.com/felis/USB_Host_Shield_2.0
+  - You can find it here: https://github.com/didix21/USB_Host_Shield_2.0

+if you know how git works I recommend to clone both of them.
+Possible modifications will be needed in future.

 ## License

 Marlin is published under the [GPL license](/Documentation/License/GPL.md).